 Wed.
 October 20, 2021 – 2:00 PM – 3:00 PM

-This presentation by Lindsay Henke, MSW, LICSW, will focus on the emotional complexity of a pregnancy that follows perinatal loss.
+This presentation by Lindsey M. Henke, MSW, LICSW, focuses on the emotional complexity of a pregnancy that follows perinatal loss.
 Participants will gain knowledge and practical advice to better work with parents who may still be coping with grief.

 Lindsay Henke is a clinical social worker and maternal mental health therapist in Minneapolis, MN.
 She provides individual and group psychotherapy in private practice setting in reproductive trauma, infertility, perinatal and infant loss, and the pregnancy that follows along with postpartum anxiety and depression mental health treatment.
 She is also the Founder and Executive Director of Pregnancy After Loss Support (PALS), which is dedicated to ensure that every mom and her partner who is experiencing pregnancy after loss is able to find support and connection among both peers and health care professionals.